Om Shanthi Om

 Om Shanthi Om is a 2015 Tamil language supernatural drama film directed by D. Suryaprabhakar and produced by Arumai Chandran.The film stars Srikanth and Neelam Upadhyaya, while Vijay Ebenezer composes the film's music.
 The film was released in October 2015.
 It is loosely based on the American fantasy film Heart and Souls.

 Plot

-The film opens with a bus accident in which there is only one survivor — Vasu.
-The film flashes forward to six months later.
+The film opens with a bus accident in which only one survivor is there, Vasu.
+The film flashes forward six months later.
 Vasu works in an automobile showroom and falls in love with Shanthi, whom he also hires as his employee.
 Vasu begins to notice five individuals following him everywhere he goes.
-He confronts them, and they tell him that they need his help, and he agrees.
-As he fulfills their wishes, he learns that they are people who were involved in the same bus accident as him, and they have appeared as spirits so that their last wishes can be fulfilled.
+He confronts them, and they tell him they need his help, and he agrees.
+As he fulfils their wishes, he learns that they were involved in the same bus accident as he was, and they have appeared as spirits so their last wishes can be fulfilled.
 Shanthi mistakes the signs of Vasu talking with the ghosts as a psychological problem, and the lovers separate.
 Can Vasu fulfill the spirits' wishes and get back together with Shanthi?